salvirezwan/MLOPS-Drift-Pipeline-Project/README.md

 # MLOps Pipeline — Drift Detection & Self-Healing CI/CD

-End-to-end MLOps portfolio project demonstrating production engineering maturity.
+End-to-end MLOps portfolio project related to production engineering.
 The ML model is intentionally simple (XGBoost on UCI Adult Income).
 All complexity lives in the infrastructure.